Introduction

 Manufacturers of physical goods will have to provide information on different aspects of their products, including components or ingredients, information about the manufacturing itself or information relevant to optimize aspects of repair, reusability or recycling.
 This information is stored in in an aggregated form in a "passport", providing information on instances of the product.

-Different stakeholders shall be able to read these passports such as legal authorities, dismantler, as well as the owner of the product in sense of public persons.
+Different stakeholders shall be able to read these passports such as legal authorities, dismantlers, as well as the owner of the product in sense of public persons.
+This standards defines the basic interactions with passport information as standard for the use case "digital product passport".

 This image depicts an overall image of the architecture this standard relates to.
 Further information can be read in the Eco Pass KIT.
 The standards related to these components are mentioned in more detail in 2.1.1 LIST OF STANDALONE STANDARDS.
-Further architecture diagrams for the interactions are presented in FIGURES.

 CONFORMANCE AND PROOF OF CONFORMITY